klahnakoski/mo-logs/README.md

 ## Exception Handling

+Exceptions should be raised or logged, but not both. `mo-logs` provides one function to raise exceptions.

 ### Instead of `raise` use `logger.error()`

 ```python
 logger.error("This will throw an error")
 ```

-The actual call will always raise an exception, and it manipulates the stack trace to ensure the caller is appropriately blamed.
-Feel free to use the `raise` keyword (as in `raise logger.error("")`), if that looks nicer to you.
+The `logger.error()` call will always raise an exception, which is crafted from the arguments it is given.
+If the callers do not catch the exception, then it will be logged.

+> Feel free to write `raise logger.error("")`, if that looks nicer to you.

 ### Always chain your exceptions